Am I Ready to Be a Dog Parent?

 You’ve Done Your Research

 You should learn the basics, such as how to identify the symptoms of a disease, temperament problems, etc. There are tons of breeds, and some of them have different needs.
 For example, Labradors and Border Collies are high-energy pets that need a lot of space, playtime, and exercise.
-If you live in a small apartment and work takes up a good chunk of your day, these dogs are not a good choice for you.
-If you settle on a pedigree, it is important that their parents have had the relevant health tests suggested by their breed society.
+If you live in a small apartment and work takes up a good chunk of your day, these dogs are not the right choice for you.
+If you settle on a pedigree, their parents must have the relevant health tests suggested by their breed society.
 For example, German Shepherss should come from parents who have got satisfactory hip scores for hip dysplasia.

 Remember, cross-breeds and Heinz 57’s are a good option too, and many enjoy better health than their pedigree counterparts.

-Those with children need to ensure they plump for a breed that is tolerant and isn’t prone to resource guarding or aggression.
+Those with children need to ensure they plump for a tolerant breed and aren’t prone to resource guarding or aggression.

-You can’t get over-prepared, so gather as much useful information as possible when you decide to welcome a four-legged friend into your home.
+You can’t get over-prepared to gather as much useful information as possible when you decide to welcome a four-legged friend into your home.

 You have enough time

-Initially, pups need you arounf pretty much all the time and, even as they get older, they cannot be left alone for more than a few consecutive hours.
+Initially, pups need you around pretty much all the time and, even as they get older, they cannot be left alone for more than a few consecutive hours.